Who is Callum Jones? Meet the Love Island Winter 2020 candidate - Mash Viral

-Get ready to say goodbye to your social life – Love Island is back on our screens for its first winter edition.
+Say goodbye to your social life – Love Island is back on our screens for the first winter edition.

-A new cohort of singletons flew into the brand new South African mansion to find love, money and a couple of teeth whitening notes.

-One of the Love Island 2020 candidates to fly to South Africa is Callum Jones, who is from Manchester.
+As the current cast get used to their South African mansion to find love, we have everything you need to know about Manchester-born Callum Jones.

 Here you will find everything you need to know about Callum.